 This last study also shares some insights into the preferred payment methods in Hungary.
 It seems that Hungarian online consumers prefer to pay upon receiving the goods (58%) or to pay using a bank transfer (45%).
 When it comes to choosing a delivery method, it shows that most people (72%) want their goods being delivered at home, via a courier service.
 The study also claims 82% of the respondents say that shipping costs are the main consideration when choosing a delivery or pickup method.
 Half of all online buyers consider the delivery time as important when deciding on the delivery method, while easy access to the pickup point is deemed the least important.
 In 2017, cash on delivery was still the most popular payment method in Hungary.

 The ecommerce market in Hungary

-Based on data from a study conducted by eNET, the total ecommerce volume in Hungary should’ve reached about 833 million euros (266 billion Hungarian forints) in 2014.
+Based on data from a study conducted by eNET, the total ecommerce volume in Hungary reached about 1.65 billion euros (545 billion Hungarian forints) in 2017.
 Just as in previous years, the online retail trade volume of Hungary increased considerably.
 Research from the same company in 2016 showed that the ecommerce industry in Hungary reached 1.02 billion euros in 2015 and that it accounts for 4.1 percent of the overall retail industry.

 The most popular product categories in the Hungarian ecommerce are computers and electronics, home equipment, toys and presents, and clothing.
-Ecommerce in Hungary accounted for 3.1% of total retail sales in 2013 and for 6.2 percent in 2017.
+Ecommerce in Hungary accounted for 3.1 percent of total retail sales in 2013 and for 6.2 percent in 2017.

 Big online stores in Hungary